quickgrid/code-lab/learning_cpp/README.md

 ### Diagnostics from [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) C++ Linter

 There are also various fix options like `--fix`, that can apply fixes to code.
-In vscode all checks can be enabled with chosen checks disabled.
+In vscode settings searching `clang tidy` all checks can be enabled with chosen checks disabled.
+It shows more errors and warnings in UI and problems sections when enabled.

 > clang-tidy ex6/src/tail_recursion_debug.cpp --